What is Confluence? The complete guide for beginners

 Is Confluence right for me?

-If you’ve ever wondered “What is Confluence?”, we’re here to talk you through the basics.
+If you’ve ever wanted to learn more about Confluence, we’re here to talk you through the basics.
 Learn about its features, costs, if it’s right for you, and more.

 What your team does with its time is important.
 When you're wasting time on unnecessary tasks, clearing miscommunication, and navigating red tape, employees can't perform at their best.